geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 If people can get things to be faster, I'm interested in paying out bounties for that.
 And then figure out how to get things faster.
 If you can add a new trick, that's what I really want.
-I mean, we're going to have to deal with...
+I mean, we're going to have to deal with..
 I guess I'll talk about the DSP a little too and the tricks that are going to be required.
 So the first thing that I'm working on is a DSP emulator.
 I have that working.
 So I'll get that merged tomorrow.
 We'll have some CI tests for the DSP, which would be nice.
-And then I can start working on what...
+And then I can start working on what..
 I don't think LLVM client actively uses SIMD.
 They definitely use SIMD.
 They definitely, LLVM opt will definitely enable SIMD.